top of page

 When stressed, your brain releases signals that can influence gut function, leading to symptoms like indigestion, bloating, and altered bowel habits.

-Your gut microbiome is a diverse community of microorganisms living in your digestive tract.
+Your gut depends on a helathy microbiome.
+This is a diverse community of microorganisms that live in your digestive tract.

 Stress can have an impact on the tight junctions in the intestines that keep undigested food and other toxins from entering the bloodstream.